MAT 100 Medical Admin. Procedures I

 MAT 205 Laboratory Procedures

 3-1-4 (Lecture/Standard Lab) Contact Hours: 5 This course is designed to provide the theoretical basis and practical application for performing clinical laboratory procedures in the medical office/clinical setting.
 Topics include specimen collection and processing.
 Manual and automated techniques will be utilized.
 Prerequisite: MAT 100, MAT 106, MAT 109, MAT 112.

 3-1-2 (Lecture/Standard Lab)/Blended Contact Hours: 3 In this course, the student will be exposed to medical office software systems and electronic medical records.
 The student will work with patient demographics, insurance processes (coding and billing), and preparation of reports commonly utilized in an ambulatory setting, as well as having exposure to the set-up and usage of an electronic medical records system.
 PREREQUISITE: Successful completion of MAT 210 or permission of the program director is REQUIRED.

 MAT 207 Pharm for Medical Assisting

-2-1-1 (Lecture/Standard Lab) This course is designed to provide the theoretical and practical basis for the administration of medications, identification of commonly administered drugs, their uses and effects on the body and their interaction with other prescription and non-prescription drugs.
+2-1-1 (Lecture/Standard Lab) Contact Hours: 2 This course is designed to provide the theoretical and practical basis for the administration of medications, identification of commonly administered drugs, their uses and effects on the body and their interaction with other prescription and non-prescription drugs.
 Specifics of drug therapy in adults, children and the elderly are addressed.
 Oral and parenteral medication administration will be discussed and practiced.
-Prerequisites: MAT 100, MAT 106, MAT 109, MAT 112 or consent of Department Chair required.
+Prerequisites: MAT 100, MAT 106, MAT 109, MAT 112 or consent of Department Chair.